lino-framework/cg/docs/directives/roles.rst

 Roles of contract partners
 ==========================

-Contracts and other business documents that refer to the :term:`community guide` assign to each contract partner one or several of the roles described hereafter.
+Contracts and other business documents that refer to the :term:`Community Guide` assign to each contract partner one or several of the roles described hereafter.
 When a contract partner assumes more than one role, he is also responsible for the communication between them.

 .. glossary::

-  Site operator
+  site operator

     The legal or natural person who operates a given :term:`Lino site`.
 Owns the data stored on that site and is responsible for protecting that data against